Greek Public Tobacco Factory: Today

 The building currently houses the Publications and Printing Division of the Parliament and the City Library and Library Systems Management Department, the Department for the Preservation and Conservation of Printed Materials and Works of Art and, temporarily, the Benaki Library and Political Personnel Collections Department of the Library of the Parliament.

 Collections of the Parliament Library

 The Library of the Hellenic Parliament includes in its collections approximately 650,000 volumes of books of all sciences, newspapers from 1789 and periodicals with an emphasis on the 17th-18th centuries.
-The development of its collections is based on the provisions of Law 4452/2017 (Government Gazette 17/A/15-2-2017), where the publisher or the author, when there is no publisher, is obliged to submit four copies of documents to the Nationa Library of Greece any kind and form of material media, such as print, audio-visual, electronic, of which one 1 is intended for the Library of the Hellenic Parliament.
+The development of its collections is based on the provisions of Law 4452/2017 (Government Gazette 17/A/15-2-2017), where the publisher or the author, when there is no publisher, is obliged to submit four copies of documents to the National Library of Greece any kind and form of material media, such as print, audio-visual, electronic, of which one 1 is intended for the Library of the Hellenic Parliament.